poeticinjustice/aggrenews/readme.md

 _Primary User (update)_

 - A guest should be able to log into the page and see an image of an example of what a user's page can look like
-- It should then be obvious how to create an account, and that they, obviously, should
+- It should then be obvious how to create an account, and that they, obviously, should create an account
 - Users would automatically be loggged into their accounts once an account has been created, and they would have the option to log in and log out.
-- Once a user is logged in, they should be able to select from a number of news sources and add them to their account (ideally, they would be able to preview sources their sources in a modal to see recent articles before adding)
+- Once a user is logged in, they should be able to select from a (limited) number of news sources and add them to their account (ideally, they would be able to preview their sources in a modal to see recent articles in the feed before adding)
+- A user would choose a source to display on their feed by clicking the dropdown, selecting the source and clicking, "add."
+- Each source should be displayed seperately in it's own box at first, and each API should be able to be searched individually.
+If the devloper can integrate the apis, then the user should be allowed to view and search all of the sources together.
+That would be after the MVC.
+Each API should still be able to be searched individually.
-- Those sources would then be populated
+- Eventually, more sources would be added, and the views could be modified.
+That's not expected for the MVC.
+- Unlike Feedly, rss feeds should be able to be added directly--that is not part of the MVC.
+- While many news aggregators before have failed to showcase their greatest potential, mine will be unique by having corgis...all over the place.

 _ME_